Insulin in Pregnancy

 • Dispose of the needle carefully and keep the sharp used needle separate from the rest of the waste.

-• Avoid skipping meals and use of too much insulin during pregnancy.
+• Avoid skipping meals and using too much insulin during pregnancy.
 Take meals on time and administer only prescribed recommended doses of insulin.

 Take Away